One of the better “time management” tricks I have run in to over the years, has been the 10 minute rule, where my interpretation of it is:

 - Do some shredding.
-You must have some old records lying around that need to be destroyed, do 1o minutes of shredding.
+You must have some old records lying around that need to be destroyed, do 10 minutes of shredding.

 - Go in your basement, find 2 things you know you will never use and either donate it, or throw it out, do that once a day for a month and you might be surprised.

-- Ride a bike, go for a walk or do 10 minutes of stair climbing, to plan for your retirement.
-(10 minutes of staring is not a good use of your time however).
+- Ride a bike, walk or do 10 minutes of stair climbing, to plan for your retirement.
+(10 minutes of staring is not a good use of your time, however).

-Just some simple things to try to do, to get “unstuck” and start doing something.
+Just some simple things to try to get “unstuck” and start doing something.
 Are there other 10 minute financial tasks I have missed ?